Kimitzuni/shvmm/README.md

 SHvmm is a QEMU Virtual Machine Manager written in a purely POSIX Compliant Shell Script.

 ## Configuration
-Like any sensible program, the configuration files are located in `$HOME/.config`, and the configuration setup can be run at anytime by running SHvmm with the `--setup` flag
+Like any sensible program, the configuration files are located in `$HOME/.config`, and the configuration setup can be run at anytime by running SHvmm with the `setup` flag

 ## Usage
 ```bash